© Crown copyright 2022

 7. Royal Travel

-Where appropriate, The Queen and other members of the Royal Family use scheduled train services for their official journeys.
-In addition, The Queen, The Duke of Edinburgh and The Prince of Wales may use the Royal Train for longer journeys in the UK.
+Where appropriate, The Queen and Other Members of the Royal Family use scheduled train services for their official journeys.
+In addition, The Queen and other Members of the Royal Family representing The Queen may use the Royal Train for longer journeys in the UK.

-The Royal train enables members of the Royal Family to travel overnight and to work and hold meetings during lengthy journeys.
-It has modern office and communications facilities.
+The Royal Train enables members of the Royal Family to travel overnight and to work and hold meetings during lengthy journeys.
+It has office and communications facilities.

 Journeys on the train are always organised so as not to interfere with scheduled services.